Robert G. Uzzo, MD, FACS

 - Consumer’s Research Council of America –America’s Top Physicians

-In 2005, Mike Phillips saw a nephrologist because of a decline in his kidney function and high blood pressure.
-The doctor ordered a CT Scan of his renal artery to ensure adequate blood flow to his kidneys.
 The doctors at his local hospital detected five lesions on Mike's kidney, but were not certain whether they were cysts or tumors.
-Mike was informed that he would need to have his kidney removed and would likely need hemodialysis since his renal function was already compromised due to his diabetes and high blood pressure.
-Mike's physician referred him to Robert G.
+Mike was informed that he would need to have his kidney removed and would likely need hemodialysis.
+"My doctor said, 'Dr. Uzzo is to renal surgery as Michael Jordan is to basketball.'
+That was enough for me!"

 Working high above the Delaware River for the Port Authority is where Joe Riehs spends much of his time.
 He is a maintenance technician on the Betsy Ross Bridge, connecting Pennsylvania and New Jersey.
 It was on that bridge that Joe received the call from his doctor with the news.
 There was an 85% chance that the tumor found on Joe's kidney was cancerous.